CEO/Fission Strategy & Co-Founder of Attentive.ly

 Politics & Activism | Presentation: Ad Hoc Advocacy vs. Non-Profit Structure / Roundtable: International Activist BlogHer Scholarship Recipients

-Cheryl has appeared in the Washington Post, New York Times, San Francisco Magazine, C-Span, Black Enterprise, BBC, Current TV, MSNBC and CNN, among other media appearances.
+Cheryl has appeared in the Washington Post, New York Times, San Francisco Magazine, C-Span, BBC, Current TV, MSNBC and CNN, among other media appearances.
 She is also proud to serve on several boards and advisory committees: Netroots Nation, BlogHer, Focus100/Digital Undivided, Guttmacher Institute, Citizen Engagement Lab and Public Radio International.
 She received her B.A. from Yale University and has an International Executive M.B.A. from Georgetown University.
 In her spare time, Ms. Contee enjoys hiking, yoga, movies and tai chi sword.

 Most Popular on BlogHer